Alternative methods

 The simulation model can be used during the initial phase of the drug development process, to test any hypotheses and modify the product to optimize its functioning or to estimate the probability that a given agent actually has the virtues of a drug, even before the first molecule is produced.

-There are currently two categories of in silico technologies for conducting clinical trials: computational modeling and simulation, and artificial intelligence.
+Different categories of in silico technologies are used for conducting research, risk safety assessments and clinical trials: computational modeling and simulation, artificial intelligence (deep learning, machine learning)

 3D and 4D bioprinting